MrDuartePT/ros2-rob-trsa-template/README.md

 Some dependencies may be unavailable from the `rosdep` package manager (check [ROS Index](https://index.ros.org)).
 For Python dependencies, they should be added to a `requirements.txt` created within the ROS package.
 The ROS package's `requirements.txt` should then be composed into the workspace's [`requirements.txt`](./requirements.txt) (example in [`requirements.txt`](./requirements.txt)).
 For other dependencies, they should be added to both Dockerfiles.
 See <https://github.com/ros/rosdistro/blob/master/CONTRIBUTING.md#rosdep-rules-contributions> with regards to adding new packages to `rosdep`.

+### Alias
+There are two alias that can be used to create ros packages:
+- `ros2_cmake_pkg`: Create a Ros2 C/C++ package in the current directory
+- `ros2_python_pkg`: Create a Ros2 Python package in the current directory

 ### VS Code Tasks

 For developer convenience, some common tasks are present in [`tasks.json`](./.vscode/tasks.json).
 Use them by opening the Command Palette and typing `task`.
 The following tasks are available: